 - Easy steps to segment your audience.

 Ensure they have features that can help to schedule, respond quickly to customers, and create and deliver promotional and relational emails.
 These are all good ways to build success with email marketing.

 You need create ways to get people on your email list so as to run a successful email campaign.

-- Welcome gates: This is shown to people arriving on your site.
+- Welcome gates: Shown to people arriving on your site.

 - Lightbox popups: This appear on any page and temporarily blank out the rest of the content to focus on the optin popup.
-This has been known to convert very well.
+Known to convert very well.

 - Exit-intent popups: This appear when people are about to leave the site.
 That’s a good time to offer your lead magnet.

 For best results, put optins in multiple places and choose how they appear with rules and page-level targeting.
 That cuts down on the annoyance level while maintaining effectiveness.